 The MBAIAA Central Office provides the A.A. literature requested by A.A. members and Groups.
 It serves Groups, clubs and treatment facilities throughout the Monterey Bay area.
 It is also a walk-in facility and carries conference approved literature and the Grapevine, the international journal of A.A.

 In short, MBAIAA provides a focal point for selfless volunteers who make the message available to all those who seek it.
 Your Central Office makes these things possible.
 It is here to serve the fellowship and your support is key to its success.

 “Alcoholics Anonymous should remain forever non-professional, but our service centers may employ special workers.”

 The A.A.
 Groups in the Monterey Bay Area formed the Monterey Bay Area Intergroup of Alcoholics Anonymous (MBAIAA) to carry out necessary A.A. functions that no single Group could perform.
 MBAIAA staff are special workers who are paid to ensure that MBAIAA has the resources necessary to carry out its primary purpose, “to carry the message to the alcoholic who still suffers.”
 The office works through the dedicated A.A. volunteers who give their time to the office and fellowship.

 Monterey Area A.A.
 History

-It all started in 1955 (or 1956) with a discussion between Buck M. of Monterey, Frank E. of Salinas and Earl H. and Herb B. of Watsonville about the formation of a Tri-County Intergroup Monterey Bay Area Intergroup.
+It all started in 1955 (or 1956) with a discussion between Buck M. of Monterey, Frank E. of Salinas and Earl H. and Herb B. of Watsonville.
+Their discussion resulted in the formation of a Tri-County Intergroup Monterey Bay Area Intergroup.